thegenemyers/DALIGNER/README.md

      JOBS.01.OVL
      JOBS.02.CHECK.OPT
      JOBS.03.MERGE
-     JOBS.04.CHECK.OPT
-     JOBS.05.RM.OPT
+     JOBS.04.RM.OPT
 ```

-The number of command blocks varies as it depends on the number of merging rounds
-required in the external sort of the .las files.
+There are always 4 command blocks.
 The files with the suffix .OPT are
-optional and need not be executed albeit we highly recommend that one run all the
+optional and need not be executed albeit we highly recommend that one run the
-CHECK blocks.
+CHECK block.
+One should *not* run the RM block if one wants to later use
+DASrealign after scrubbing.

 A new -d option requests scripts that organize files into a collection of
 sub-directories so as not to overwhelm the underlying OS for large genomes.
 Recall